-You may fill your prescriptions through the UCHealth Retail Pharmacies, or through one of CVS Caremark's Participating Retail Pharmacies.
-Mail Order prescriptions are managed by the University of Colorado Hospital Mail Order Prescription Service.
+You may fill your prescriptions through one of CVS Caremark's Participating Retail Pharmacies.
+Mail Order prescriptions are managed by the CVS Mail Order Pharmacy.

 We have established a Pharmacy and Therapeutics (P&T) Process, in which health care professionals, pharmacists and doctors determine the clinical appropriateness of drugs and promote access to quality medications.
 This process also reviews drugs to determine the most cost effective use of benefits and advise on programs to help improve care.
 Our programs may include, but are not limited to, drug utilization programs, prior authorization criteria, therapeutic conversion programs, cross-branded initiatives and drug profiling initiatives.